This page refers to the

 required_access_grantsparameter that is part of a view.

-required_access_grantscan also be part of an Explore, described on this documentation page.
+required_access_grantscan also be part of an Explore, described on the

-required_access_grantscan also be part of a join, described on this documentation page.
+required_access_grantscan also be part of a join, described on the

-required_access_grantscan also be part of a dimension, dimension group, measure, filter, or parameter as described on this documentation page.
+required_access_grantscan also be part of a dimension, dimension group, measure, filter, or parameter, described on the

 required_access_grants: [access_grant_name, access_grant_name, …]

 AcceptsSquare brackets containing a comma-separated list of access grant names

 required_access_grants pairs with the model-level

 access_grant parameter to limit access for a view to only those users who have a specific user attribute value assigned to them.